stuartperrymason-ops/Stuarts-Minitaure-Tracker/README.md

 # Miniature Hobby Tracker

 A web-based filing system to track the progress of tabletop gaming miniatures.
-Catalog your models, update their status from "purchased" to "game-ready," and visualize your collection's progress with an interactive dashboard.
+This is a full-stack application with a React frontend and a Node.js/SQLite backend.
+Catalog your models, update their status, and visualize your collection's progress with an interactive dashboard.

 ![Miniature Hobby Tracker Screenshot](https://storage.googleapis.com/aistudio-ux-team-public/sdk-pro-assets/minis-tracker.png)

 ## Features

+- **Persistent Database**: All data is stored in a robust SQLite database file.
 - **Detailed Tracking**: Log miniatures for various game systems with properties like model name, game system, army, status, and model count.
-- **Interactive Dashboard**: Visualize your collection with statistics, a progress heatmap, and a status overview chart.
+- **Interactive Dashboard**: Visualize your collection with statistics and charts.
 - **Dynamic Filtering & Sorting**: Easily filter your collection by game system or army, and sort the list by any column.
 - **Global Search**: Instantly find miniatures by name, game system, or army.
 - **Dynamic Theming**: The UI theme dynamically changes to match the aesthetic of the filtered game system or army.
-- **Data Persistence**: Save your entire collection and history to a local JSON file for backup or transfer, with auto-saving to browser storage for convenience.
-- **Undo/Redo**: Never lose a change with persistent undo and redo functionality.
-- **Bulk Import/Export**: Easily manage your data by saving and loading your entire collection from a JSON file.

 ## Tech Stack

+- **Frontend**:
     - **React**: A JavaScript library for building user interfaces.
     - **TypeScript**: A strongly typed programming language that builds on JavaScript.
-- **Vite**: A next-generation frontend tooling that provides an extremely fast development environment and build process.
+    - **Vite**: A next-generation frontend tooling for development and building.
     - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
     - **Recharts**: A composable charting library built on React components.
+- **Backend**:
+    - **Node.js**: A JavaScript runtime environment.
+    - **Express**: A minimal and flexible Node.js web application framework.
+    - **SQLite**: A C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.

 ## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+Follow these instructions to get a copy of the project up and running on your local machine.

 ### Prerequisites

-You will need to have [Node.js](https://nodejs.org/) (version 18.x or later) and a package manager like [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) installed on your system.
+You will need to have [Node.js](https://nodejs.org/) (version 18.x or later) and a package manager like [npm](https://www.npmjs.com/) installed on your system.

 ### Installation